 Other types of cancer that can start within the prostate include:

 These other types of prostate cancer are uncommon.
-If you’re told you’ve got it, it is nearly certain to be an adenocarcinoma.
+If you’re told you’ve got it, it will likely be an adenocarcinoma.

 Possible pre-cancerous conditions of the prostate